-A girl dreams of freedom, with a desire to marry the young man she loves, but her father tells her that she’s to wed a widower with young children, which she rejects initially.
+Set in the late-5th, early 6th century in Denmark, Grendel’s Mother is the journey of a girl who dreams of freedom, with a desire to marry the young many she loves, when her father tells her that she’ll wed a widower with young children instead.
 Then, a horrific event changes her life forever.
-Pregnant and having brought shame to her family and community, she is sacrificed to the dragon for death, but instead, the dragon saves her unbeknownst to her family and the community.
+Pregnant and having brought shame to her family and community, she is sacrificed to the dragon for death, but the dragon saves her instead, unbeknownst to her family and the community.

 That child is Grendel, and she is Grendel’s mother.

 Now available as a Large Print edition, too!Return to Portfolio

 Cover design by Jes Richardson at Cover Bistro